-Prior to today's trading, shares of the oil and natural gas pipeline and storage company had lost 13.01% over the past month.
-This has lagged the Oils-Energy sector's loss of 4.13% and the S&P 500's loss of 3.32% in that time.
+Heading into today, shares of the oil and natural gas pipeline and storage company had gained 3.65% over the past month, outpacing the Oils-Energy sector's gain of 2.79% and the S&P 500's loss of 3.4% in that time.

 Investors will be hoping for strength from Kinder Morgan as it approaches its next earnings release.
-The company is expected to report EPS of $0.27, up 17.39% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $4.33 billion, up 37.34% from the year-ago period.
+In that report, analysts expect Kinder Morgan to post earnings of $0.29 per share.
+This would mark year-over-year growth of 31.82%.
+Our most recent consensus estimate is calling for quarterly revenue of $4.69 billion, up 22.76% from the year-ago period.

 Any recent changes to analyst estimates for Kinder Morgan should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.33% higher.
-Kinder Morgan currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Kinder Morgan is currently sporting a Zacks Rank of #2 (Buy).

-We can also see that KMI currently has a PEG ratio of 4.87.
+Meanwhile, KMI's PEG ratio is currently 5.12.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Oil and Gas - Production and Pipelines industry currently had an average PEG ratio of 3.89 as of yesterday's close.
+The Oil and Gas - Production and Pipelines industry currently had an average PEG ratio of 4.47 as of yesterday's close.